-- Always find and replace old release or obsolete plugins
+- Always find and replace old releases or obsolete plugins

 5. Migrate from HTTP to HTTPS Immediately

-This section is particularly addressing existing website owners.
+This section particularly addresses existing website owners.
 Because you are in for serious online business, then you have to take your site seriously by ensuring it’s constantly protected.
-Most especially for eCommerce businesses.

 6. Use AMP for WordPress Plugin